-This article is part of a series where I look at each of those systems and test all of the other main brand’s accessories on them.
+This article is part of a series where I look at each system and test the other brand’s accessories to see if they fit.

 The test is pretty simple.

-- I mounted each on my wall and tested each brand’s hook to see if it fit and if it could actually hang anything reliably.
+- I mounted each on my wall and tested each brand’s hook to see if it fit and could hang anything reliably.

-Since I have Gladiator’s system, that’s where I’m going to start.
+Since I have Gladiator’s system, that’s where I will start.

-This works the same for both the GearTrack and GearWall systems since they’re interchangeable.
+This works similarly for the GearTrack and GearWall systems since they’re interchangeable.

 Like almost every other track system, Gladiator accessories have a C-shape that snaps over the center channel in the GearTrack or

 There’s a short tab at the top that slides in underneath the top section of the channel.
-Once you have the hook where you want it, pull down and it’ll lock into place.
+Once you have the hook where you want it, pull it down, and it’ll lock into place.

 Once they’ve snapped in, there is no wiggle room at all.

-In my opinion, that just makes it feel like a higher-end product and it was one of the big selling points.
+That makes it feel like a higher-end product, and it was one of the big selling points.

-Obviously none of the other hooks will have that tab at the top so the won’t be able to snap into place.
+Obviously, none of the other hooks will have that tab at the top, so they won’t be able to snap into place.